 4. Know how to handle DOD and VA benefits.

 VA benefits, including disability compensation, pension payments paid to disabled veterans or their families, and GI Bill education benefits, are also tax-exempt and do not need to be reported as income when filing a tax return.
+Those receiving VA benefits will not receive any tax forms from the IRS.

 Military OneSource offers free tax services to servicemembers and their families through MilTax.
 You can contact a tax consultant by calling 800-342-9647 or use their tax preparation software to file your taxes.
 If you have questions about DOD or VA benefits, Navy Mutual’s Education and Veterans Services team can help answer your questions.
 Our representatives can be reached at 888-298-4442 or education@navymutual.org.